zscaler/terraform-provider-zpa/docs/resources/zpa_policy_access_isolation_rule.md

     * `object_type` (Optional) This is for specifying the policy critiera.
 Supported values: `APP`, `SAML`, `IDP`, `CLIENT_TYPE`, `TRUSTED_NETWORK`, `POSTURE`, `SCIM`, `SCIM_GROUP`, and `CLOUD_CONNECTOR_GROUP`. `TRUSTED_NETWORK`, and `CLIENT_TYPE`.
     * `CLIENT_TYPE` (Optional) - The below options are the only ones supported in a timeout policy rule.
       * ``zpn_client_type_exporter`` "Web Browser"
+    * `microtenant_id` (Optional) The ID of the microtenant the resource is to be associated with.

+    ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
+The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

 ## Import